CQCL/pytket-docs/manual/manual_circuit.rst

     render_circuit_jupyter(zzyx.get_circuit())

-All Pauli exponetials of the form above can be implemented in terms of a single Rz(:math:`\theta`) rotation and a symmetric chain of CX gates on either side together with some single qubit basis rotations.
+All Pauli exponentials of the form above can be implemented in terms of a single Rz(:math:`\theta`) rotation and a symmetric chain of CX gates on either side together with some single qubit basis rotations.
 This class of circuit is called a Pauli gadget.
 The subset of these circuits corresponding to "Z only" Pauli strings are referred to as phase gadgets.

 We see that the Pauli exponential :math:`e^{i\frac{\pi}{2} \theta \text{ZZYX}}` has basis rotations on the third and fourth qubit.
 The V and Vdg gates rotate from the default Z basis to the Y basis and the Hadamard gate serves to change to the X basis.